By Carson King

 If you have only ten days to pass the bar exam, you need the best study techniques available.

-This is a Titanic of a blog post (of which hardly 2% of you will read fully) with the best of the best tips gathered from hundreds of books, videos, and online resources.
+This is a Titanic of a blog post (of which hardly 2% of you will read fully) with the eight best tips gathered from hundreds of books, videos, and online resources.

 1. Understand why people fail